-A minimalist capsule wardrobe can save you time, frustration, and a ton of money!
-Find out how to start yours today!
+A minimalist capsule wardrobe can save time, frustration, and money!
+Find out how to start yours!

 When I thought more about it, I never wore most of the pieces; they were for a life I didn’t have anymore.
-They hung in my closet, taking up space, just looking cute (some of them not even that).
+They hung in my closet, taking up space.
 Why did I have so many clothes?
-I don’t know.

-I was damn tired of managing “all the things.”
-So out they went.
+I was tired of managing “all the things.”
+So out all the unused and unloved stuff went.
 And my closet was the next thing to tackle!
-I read about people that did this, and I was all about creating my own minimalist capsule wardrobe to make my life easier, while still feeling great about how I looked.
+I was all about creating my own minimalist capsule wardrobe to make my life easier while still feeling great about how I looked.

 This post may contain affiliate links.
 If you make a purchase, I may make a commission at no cost to you.
 Please read my full disclosure for more info

 The term capsule wardrobe is where people own only a handful of clothing items; they all match and go together so that you can create infinite outfits out of the small collection.